DOI-USGS/asc-public-docs/docs/getting-started/using-spiceql/exploring-spiceqls-rest-python-and-cpp-apis.md

 ### 3. Generate your database

-The database is generated over the data in your `ISISDATA` dir and is outputted to an agnostic HDF5 file in your `SPICEQL_CACHE_DIR` path.
+The database is generated over the data in your `SPICEROOT` dir and is outputted to an agnostic HDF5 file in your `SPICEQL_CACHE_DIR` path.

 !!! info "Before you proceed..."

-    Generating your database over a full `ISISDATA` area may take *a few hours*.
+    Generating your database over a full `SPICEROOT` area may take *a few hours*.
 We recommend targeting missions specific to your use case for a faster generation time.
-You can find acceptable mission names at https://astrogeology.usgs.gov/apis/spiceql/latest/ and under the [repo's db/ folder](https://github.com/DOI-USGS/SpiceQL/tree/main/SpiceQL/db) with the format being "<mission\>.json".
-Mission instrument names can be found in each "<mission\>.json" file as JSON keys.
-Supplemental names like planetary bodies can be found in the [db/base.json](https://github.com/DOI-USGS/SpiceQL/blob/main/SpiceQL/db/base.json) file as JSON keys.
+You can find acceptable mission names at [https://astrogeology.usgs.gov/apis/spiceql/latest/](https://astrogeology.usgs.gov/apis/spiceql/latest/) or in the SpiceQL installation path at `$CONDA_PREFIX/etc/SpiceQL/db`:
+    ```bash
+    jq -s add * $CONDA_PREFIX/etc/SpiceQL/db | jq '.|= keys'
+    ```

-#### Generate database for the entire `ISISDATA` area
+#### Generate database for the entire `SPICEROOT` area

-!!! example "Entire `ISISDATA` area"
+!!! example "Entire `SPICEROOT` area"
     ```py
     import pyspiceql as pql